Keratitis is a serious corneal inflammation that affects up to 20 in 10,000 people, with high risks if soft contact lenses are worn overnight.

 If left untreated, or if the infection is severe, keratitis can lead to serious complications that may permanently damage your vision.

 How can keratitis be treated?

 Depending on what is causing your keratitis will determine how it is treated.
 If you have infectious keratitis, you will need to take prescription medications.

 Your doctor may prescribe oral medications, eye drops or both.
 These include:

 - antivirals for viral infections

 - biocides for parasitic infections

-In rare cases, when keratitis doesn’t respond to medication, or if it causes permanent damage to the cornea, significantly impairing your vision, your doctor may recommend a cornea transplant.
+In rare cases, when keratitis doesn’t respond to medication, or if it causes corneal ulcers and possibly permanent damage to the cornea, significantly impairing your vision, your doctor may recommend a cornea transplant.